-- 9. On administrative hearing.
+- 9. On 2018, the Department received the Appellant's request for an administrative hearing.
+The Appellant included with her administrative hearing request a letter from school psychologist.
 (Exhibit.
 5: Appeal and Administrative Hearing Request Form, 18) - 10.
-On 2018, Dr. Robert Gange, DDS, the Department's dental consultant, reviewed 2 s models and panoramic radiographs and arrived at a score of 24 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
+On 2018, Geoffrey Drawbridge, DDS, the Department's dental consultant, reviewed models and panoramic radiographs and arrived at a score of 12 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
 There is no presence of severe deviations affecting the mouth and underlying structures.
-(Exhibit 6: Preliminary Handicapping Malocclusion Assessment Record, 2018) - 11.
-On , 2018, BeneCare notified the Appellant that orthodontic treatment is not medically necessary for Services, /18) - 12.
-The models and panoramic radiographs are an exact replica of steeth and the most accurate process to evaluate her teeth.
-(Dental Consultant's Testimony) - is a full time student in the fifth grade.
-(Appellant's Testimony) - does receive regular dental care.
-(Appellant's Testimony) - 15. has been treated for cavities but has no periodontal disease.
-(Appellant's Testimony) - 16. receives regular medical care, has no medical concerns and is in good general health.
-(Appellant's Testimony) - 17. does not have any problems when chewing or swallowing food.
-(Appellant's Testimony) - 18. does not have any pain or infection.
+The dental consultant indicated that the letter submitted by the school psychologist ford not clearly and substantially document how the dentofacial deformity is related to the child's mental, emotional and behavioral problems and that orthodontic treatment will significantly ameliorate the problems.
+(Exhibit 6: Preliminary Handicapping Malocclusion Assessment Record.) - 11.
+On 2018, BeneCare notified the Appellant that orthodontic treatment is not medically necessary for (Exhibit 7: Letter Regarding Orthodontic Services, 07/25//18) - 12.
+The treating orthodontist and the two dental consultants all arrived at a score less than 26 points for (Facts# 6, 7 and 10) - 13. does receive regular dental care and has no cavities.
+(Appellant's Testimony) - has chipped a tooth while playing outside.
+(Appellant's Testimony) - 15. receives regular medical care, there are no medical concerns.
+(Appellant's Testimony) - 16. was diagnosed with Attention Deficit Hyperactivity Disorder at nine years old. ("ADHD") - 17. does not have any problems when chewing or swallowing food.
+(Appellant's Testimony) - does not have any pain or infection.
 (Appellant's Testimony) - does not receive speech therapy services.
-(Appellant's Testimony) - 20. does not receive treatment from a licensed psychiatrist or psychologist for issues related to her malocclusion.
 (Appellant's Testimony)

+- 20. receives treatment from a licensed psychiatrist or psychologist for issues not related to his malocclusion.
+(Appellant's Testimony) - 21. indicated to his school psychologist he does not like to smile since he was told he needed braces.
+(Exhibit 5)